vitaliishchudlo/vitaliishchudlo/README.md

 ### Hi, guys 👋

-- 🔭 I’m currently working on: GeoGuessr free bot projet.
+- 🔭 I’m currently working on: GeoGuessr free bot project.
 - 📝 I’m planning on: KeyBoard statistic, MovieSaver and SteamNameChanger projects.

 ∎ 📫 How to contact with me: vshchudlov28@gmail.com